Free-electron laser: Basic research

 Researchers have explored X-ray free-electron lasers as an alternative to synchrotron light sources that have been the workhorses of protein crystallography and cell biology.

 Exceptionally bright and fast X-rays can image proteins using x-ray crystallography.
 This technique allows first-time imaging of proteins that do not stack in a way that allows imaging by conventional techniques, 25% of the total number of proteins.
 Resolutions of 0.8 nm have been achieved with pulse durations of 30 femtoseconds.
 To get a clear view, a resolution of 0.1–0.3 nm is required.
 The short pulse durations allow images of X-ray diffraction patterns to be recorded before the molecules are destroyed.
 The bright, fast X-rays were produced at the Linac Coherent Light Source at SLAC.
 As of 2014, LCLS was the world's most powerful X-ray FEL.

 Due to the increased repetition rates of the next-generation X-ray FEL sources, such as the European XFEL, the expected number of diffraction patterns is also expected to increase by a substantial amount.
 The increase in the number of diffraction patterns will place a large strain on existing analysis methods.
 To combat this, several methods have been researched to sort the huge amount of data that typical X-ray FEL experiments will generate.
 While the various methods have been shown to be effective, it is clear that to pave the way towards single-particle X-ray FEL imaging at full repetition rates, several challenges have to be overcome before the next resolution revolution can be achieved.

 One remaining challenge includes an efficient way to deliver single particles to the X-ray beam.
 Several different approaches are in development to address this issue, which includes electrospray ionization, gas-dynamic virtual nozzles and liquid sheet jets, which aim to provide stable and reproducible sample streams.

 It is of significance to consistently ensure that the particles intersect with the X-ray beam.
 As a result of introducing singular particles at a time, the hit rate on the beam is typically very low.
 This represents a major limitation with single-particle X-ray FEL imaging.
 Improvements to sample concentration and the precision of the delivery method is therefore crucial for increasing the efficiency of data collection.

-New biomarkers for metabolic diseases: taking advantage of the selectivity and sensitivity when combining infrared ion spectroscopy and mass spectrometry scientists can provide a structural fingerprint of small molecules in biological samples, like blood or urine.
-This new and unique methodology is generating exciting new possibilities to better understand metabolic diseases and develop novel diagnostic and therapeutic strategies.
+Taking advantage of the selectivity and sensitivity when combining infrared ion spectroscopy and mass spectrometry, scientists can provide a structural fingerprint of small molecules in biological samples, like blood or urine.
+This new methodology is generating new possibilities to better understand metabolic diseases and develop diagnostic and therapeutic strategies.